Tencent Covo-Audio: Open-Source 7B Speech AI That Hears and Talks

 | Audio decoder | BigVGAN (24 kHz) | Generates audio output |

-An intelligence-speaker decoupling technique separates what the model says from how it sounds.
+An intelligence-speaker decoupling approach separates what the model says from how it sounds.
 Through multi-speaker training, Covo-Audio adapts to different voice characteristics without retraining.

 Model Variants